 Italy has a lot of art, a lot of history and a huge number of cultural sites, including a whopping 51 Unesco world heritage sites that you have probably never heard of, let alone visited.

-Last year, a record number of 43 million people visited Italy's cultural sites, perhaps down to the the powerful effect cultural sites can have on our well-being.
+Last year, record numbers visited the country's monuments, perhaps down to the the powerful effect cultural sites can have on our well-being.

-Museums and art galleries help stop you dwelling, providing you with new experiences, new points of view and fresh inspiration – all of which will make you happier.
+Museums and art galleries help stop you dwelling on your own problems and provide you with new experiences, new points of view and fresh inspiration – all of which will make you happier.

 You just need make the time to visit them.